Particular/docs.particular.net/nservicebus/transactional-session/persistences/ravendb.md

 redirects:
 ---

-In order to use the TransactionalSession feature with RavenDB Persistence, add a reference to the `NServiceBus.RavenDB.TransactionalSession` NuGet package.
+In order to use the TransactionalSession feature with RavenDB persistence, add a reference to the `NServiceBus.RavenDB.TransactionalSession` NuGet package.

 ## Configuration